Wet-bulb globe temperature

-The wet-bulb globe temperature (WBGT) is a measure of environmental heat as it affects humans.
-Unlike a simple temperature measurement, WBGT accounts for all four major environmental heat factors: air temperature, humidity, radiant heat (from sunlight or sources such as furnaces), and air movement (wind or ventilation).
-It is used by industrial hygienists, athletes, sporting events and the military to determine appropriate exposure levels to high temperatures.
+The wet-bulb globe temperature (WBGT) is a measure of environmental heat as it affects humans and animals.
+Unlike a simple temperature measurement, WBGT accounts for air temperature, humidity, heat radiation (from hot objects like the Sun or a furnace), and air movement (wind or ventilation).
+WBGT was developed in the 1950s as a part of an effort to reduce heat related illness and death during US military training.
+Today, it is used by industrial hygienists, athletes, sporting events, and militaries to determine appropriate exposure levels to high temperatures.